lcb931023/dynamic-text-over-video-test/readme.md

 - resolver needs more work to be less jarring
   - try using oblique strategy's glitcher.
 Preserving space (or non-letter chars help recognizing a lot)

+Oblique strategy style: either changing per-word at once, or grow and shuffle a few letters out